 Of course, your professor might find out, but do they actually pursue disciplinary action in such cases?
 How can they prove you've used an essay writing service, given that services like EduBirdie keep their clients' identities anonymous?

-To avoid getting poor marks (or worse - get expelled), I admonish my readers to read their paper carefully before handing it in, should there be any questions from their instructor.
-Most importantly, make sure that the content is exactly what they wanted.
+To avoid getting poor marks (or worse - get expelled), we recommend our readers to read their paper carefully and use them only as a source for refernce, should there be any questions from their instructor.

 All-in-all, we recommend EduBirdie with reservations.
 Despite the many issues and criticisms hurled towards them, EduBirdie faced them head-on and came out stronger and better.
 Sure, there was plenty of damage control to be done but instead of adding fuel to the fire, EduBirdie focused on what’s truly important: Improving the quality of their services and steering clear from underhanded marking ploys.